DevinCastillo5/Momentum/docs/CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Our Team Rules:

+*Decisions: Decisions will be made based on a majority vote, where more than 50% of the team members must agree for a decision to pass.

+*Attendance: All members should be available for meeting times, as they will adapt to all schedules.
+ Only legitimate reasons like sickness, or other valid excuses should be used for a meeting.
+Missing members should ask for an update on what was done in the meeting to get up to date and do their assigned part.

+*Assignments: Assignments will be divided fairly, and expected to be completed on time There will be a deadline to get our parts done on time to review it the next day and add it all together.
+ Members who fail to turn in on time should communicate a valid reason.
+If unable to turn it in, the remaining members will divide the parts to be done.

+ *Participation: We have a group chat to communicate, each task will have a person assigned.
+Members need to communicate their strengths to be honored within that frame.

+ *Meeting Times and Locations: It'll be flexible depending on the week and what tasks are to be completed.
+Then we will communicate our weekly availability and when we can meet.

+ *Agenda and Minutes /Notes: For the agenda and minutes member Alanis Irizarry will take note of it on a shared Google Doc.

+ *Promptness: Any lateness should be excused beforehand and see if possible to get it done within a 24 hour timeframe.
+ If not possible, they will be held accountable and the remaining group members will divide it and finish on their end.

+ *Conversational Courtesies: If a meeting is done on Zoom, then keep cameras on to encourage active listening.
+If in person then make sure.
+Everyone should listen when someone is talking.
+ *Enforcement/ Feedback: We should give direct feedback in a respectful manner, trying to keep in mind the majority rules implementation that we have.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at